castorini/anserini/docs/experiments-cord19.md

 The full-text index overly biases long documents and isn't really effective; this condition is included here only for completeness.

 Note that as of TREC-COVID Round 1, there is some evidence that the abstract index is more effective for search, see results of experiments [here](experiments-covid.md).
+(Update, mid-November 2020: this statement was made back after Round 1; there is now considerably more evidence regarding the effectiveness of each approach; see link for details.)

 ### Abstract